smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/DataLoaderData/DataLoading.md

 Lookup tables contain the names of the administrative area id codes within a geolevel and must have:

 * The area id column relevant to the geolevel.
-It must be named the same ans the &lt'geolevel_name&gt;;
+It must be named the same as the &lt'geolevel_name&gt;;
 * A unique *gid* field;
 * A descriptive field defined in *rif40_geolevels.lookup_desc_column*.
 * A geographic centroid in GEoJSON format, SGS84 geometry;